-Mary: Our premium is \$543/year and \$250 deductible, covers 90% of the vet bill (I think 90% is pretty standard).
+Research from new owners - Mary: Our premium is \$543/year and \$250 deductible, covers 90% of the vet bill (I think 90% is pretty standard).
 My husband had a discount thru work tho, I think it was 15% of the premium - it's worth taking a look thru your employer benefits!
 I can't remember if I checked costco or Sam's club, but sometimes they have deals on insurance.
 Even without the discount, it ended up being a better choice over Trupanion.
 Megan: We have it narrowed to Nationwide and Trupanion.
 Our vet partners with Trupanion, but more than one of our friends speak highly of Nationwide.
 We checked Costco and it's a company that seems not as strong as the others.

-Professional Training (Nighttime too) - Early training on your part is strongly advised.
-The pup will look to you for guidance and knowledge - the more you work with them the better dog they will be and the more confident dog they will be.
+Professional Training (Nighttime too) - Please.
+This is always advised.
+Early training on your part is also advised.
+They will look to you for guidance and knowledge - the more you work with them the better dog they will be and the more confident dog they will be.
 In the long run, your dog will just want to please you but training develops a very good bond.
 Basic training is enough.
 For me the best correction is a strong verbal EETTT!
-This gets their attention away from whatever they are doing wrong and hopefully redirects them.
+This gets their attention away from whatever they are doing wrong and hopefully re-directs them.
 Until they are about 2 years old they will act badly at times and "be a puppy."
 Get the help of a professional please....Mentioned elsewhere but put precious things out of "their world" and consider baby gates where needed.
 At night they will want to be near you - hopefully you can make a secure spot near your bed.
-One person leashed the puppy to the bed and once the puppy stirs, because it won't want to potty where it is sleeping, it stirs the owner awake to take them outside.
-If you get up and potty take them first.
-If left alone and away from you may expect a lot of crying until they are older.
-Once fed and gone poo and potty, they general will sleep for a couple of hours.
-If you can, take them with you.
-They want to be where you are.
-If in the car, have a crate for them.
+Some have leashed the puppy to the bed and once the puppy stirs, it stirs the owner to take them outside.
+If left alone and away from you expect a lot of crying.

-Brushing, Bathing, Blowing and Trimming - With Bernedoodles one should expect mild shedding yet they will need to be trimmed about every 4 months or so.
-When you find a groomer and the cut you like, when you leave their shop, book your next appointment (groomers are hard to get into).
+Brushing, Bathing, Blowing and Trimming - With Bernedoodles one should expect no shedding yet they will need to be trimmed about every 4 months or so.
+A utility cut trims the hair the same length all over their body and pretty short.
 I always suggest brushing them weekly just to keep the hair fluffy.
-For the Bernese, and my allergies, I use a dog grooming blower and blow them about every day.
-I'll put the blowers hose close to their skin otherwise it may matt their hair.
+For the Bernese, and my allergies, I use a dog grooming blower and blow them about every other day.
+I'll put the blowers edge near their skin otherwise it may matt their hair.
 If using a people blow dryer, turn off the heat.
 They like both brushing and the blowing.
 For bathing I use regular baby shampoo.
 Whatever shampoo you use, make sure you rinse it all out and rinse some more, and then some more.
 Soap left near the skin can easily cause a hot spot resulting in a skin infection.

 Exercising and Pulling on Leash - While a Bernese or a Bernedoodle will just want to sit at your feet (or on the couch), if you are a runner, I would wait to run your dog hard until their bones are full formed at 2 years.
 Walks are always fine (and as a puppy) but not until they are 17 weeks old at a dog park.
 If your dog pulls on a walk that's no fun.
-Consider a training (pinch collar) until they learn to walk with you without pulling.
+Consider a pinch collar until they learn to walk with you without pulling.
 If not, the bigger they get, the harder they will pull.
 A good training tip if they are pulling is to do several direction changes so they watch you better.